-Anyone wishing for a Bahamas Wedding would want to know the requirements for having your wedding in the Bahamas.
+With more than 1400 destination weddings in the Bahamas each year, I’m sure that there are a significant number of brides and grooms would like to know the requirements for having your wedding in the Bahamas.
 So here are the Bahamas wedding requirements.

 The first requirement for having your wedding in the Bahamas is that you must have a “Marriage License” from the Bahamas Registrar General’s Office.
 And your Marriage License is valid for three months.

 After a Bahamas wedding, a “Marriage Duplicate Register” (Form No. 9) is sent to the Registry by your Bahamas Wedding Officiant and from this document, certified copies of your Marriage Certificates are issued.

 Here are the other Bahamas wedding requirements that you need to know:

 - The legal age of marriage in the Bahamas is eighteen (18).

 - Both parties must be in The Bahamas at the time of the application.

 - The Bahamas Law states that the couple must be resident in The Bahamas for 24 hours prior to the date of the application.

 - A Bahamian-issued marriage license is valid for 90 days for those seeking early application.
 You can write the Registrar General prior to your arrival at: P.O.
 Box N-532, Nassau, Bahamas, or fax to 242-325-8613.